jacymarmaduke/rent-analysis/README.md

 This repository contains an in-depth analysis of the German apartment market, with a special focus on how local/regional population and apartment characteristics relate to the cost of rent.
 The analysis culminated in this Tableau storyboard: https://public.tableau.com/app/profile/jacquelyn.marmaduke/viz/GermanRentStoryboard/Germanrentstoryboard?publish=yes

 ## Objective
 My overarching question: How can data help prospective renters find a good deal on a German apartment?
 Or put in a more analytical way: Which factors best predict an apartment's rent?
-I narrowed the wide pool of data down to location, the rate of local (district) population growth and a shortlist of influential apartment characteristics.
+I narrowed the wide pool of variables down to location, the rate of local (district) population growth and a shortlist of influential apartment characteristics.
 I also used k-means cluster analysis to determine the target rent for five different "personalities" of apartments, and I created a new "hidden gem" variable to judge an apartment's desirability relative to its rent.

 ## Data
 A Kaggle user scraped over 250,000 residential rental listings from Immoscout24, Germany's top real estate website.
 The listings, scraped on four dates between 2018 and 2020, include extensive detail on each unit, from monthly rent and apartment size to telecom offers and text descriptions.
 The raw data is available [here](https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany).